ableplayer/ableplayer/README.md

 by screen readers or browsers  (for example, if the sole video source is a described video).
 In such cases, use **data-descriptions-audible="false"** to prevent browsers and screen readers from announcing the description text.

+If description is available through either of the above methods, it is off by default and users must enable it using the "Descriptions" button on the player control.
+Website owners can override
+this setting and change the default state to "on" using **data-state-descriptions="on"**.
+If users have turned descriptions off on the same website, their preference will be saved in a cookie, and that will override the default setting on future visits.

 #### Sign language